rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/writings/blog_posts/autodiff.md

 index each neuron by its layer and position in that layer.
 Each of a neuron's weights can then be indexed with one additional term, representing the position of the neuron it connects to in the previous layer.
-Thus the activation of the
+Thus, the activation of the
 \\(i\\)th neuron in the \\(L\\)th layer, given
 \\(j\\) neurons in the previous layer, is: